University of Turku offers exchange students both non-degree programmes and individual courses taught in English as well

 The Faculty of Humanities offers a range of courses e.g. in culture and arts studies as well as languages.
-The Faculty offers a non-degree programme in North American Studies and in Finnish Language and Culture (previous knowledge of Finnish required).
+The Faculty offers a non-degree programme in North American Studies and in Finnish Culture Studies.
 NB!
 Studies at the Department of English are intended for students majoring in English Language, Literature or Linguistics.
+The courses to languages and other subjects you'll find here.

 The courses of Turku Law School (TLS) are primarily intended for students majoring in Law.
 Students can also take TLS courses offered by Åbo Akademi University.
 A separate study right must be applied for ÅAU courses.